-Covering Popcorn Ceiling with Plaster
+Covering a Popcorn Ceiling With Plaster

 Plaster Knife Angle

-Getting Rid of Ugly Popcorn
+Get Rid of Ugly Popcorn

 Homeowners can cover over popcorn ceiling with plaster.
 I give step-by-step directions how.
 I'm an over 50 female homeowner, and I managed to cover all the popcorn ceiling in our house by myself.
 If I can do it, you can too.